NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-SigurdRiseth/README.md

 ## Project structure

-The project structure is displayed in the figure below.
+The project structure is displayed in the directory tree below.

 ```text
 .